 School and Regional Government Installations of Krypton Far UV Accelerate Across the Country

 The Santee-Lynches Regional Council of Government in South Carolina completed an installation of Krypton GO Far UV-C lights with USUV Cleans on 331 school buses across its 4-county region’s 5 school districts.
-Far UV-C solutions provide passive ongoing disinfection, thereby adding an important layer of resilience.
-They have been shown to inactivate 99.9% or more of SARS-CoV-2, the pathogen that leads to COVID-19, its variants, the common cold and flu and other illnesses that have plagued our schools.
+Far UV-C solutions provide passive ongoing air cleaning, thereby adding an important layer of resilience.
+They have been shown to inactivate 99.9% or more of SARS-CoV-2, the pathogen that leads to COVID-19, its variants, and the other pathogens associated with the common cold and flu and other illnesses that have plagued our schools.

 This project directly protects 33,729 kids & 331 bus drivers.
 The secondary impact is in the classrooms and the homes of approximately 90,370 additional individuals, many of them elderly who often have health conditions that can lead to a higher risk of infection from COVID-19 or other viruses.
 Far UV-C light provides peace of mind for our children, their parents, their teachers, school administrators and Boards, bus drivers and everyone who comes into contact with them.